Muukid/muGraphics/README.md

 ## Struct

-The struct `muRect` has several members:
+The struct `muRect` has the following members:

-* `muPoint center`: the center point of the rect.
+* `muPoint center` - the center point of the rect.

-* `muDimensions dim`: the dimensions of the rect.
+* `muDimensions dim` - the dimensions of the rect.

-* `float rot`: the rotation of the rect in radians.
+* `float rot` - the rotation of the rect in radians.

 # Rounded rect object